holderdeord/hdo-site/README.md

     $ rake images:all

 This will download representative images and associate party logos with the imported parties.
+If you have broken images, try:

+    $ rake images:representatives:reset images:all

 ## Data model